Should Investors Worry About E - GuruFocus.com

-The latest data from GuruFocus shows that CFO Steven Cunningham sold 5599 shares of Enova International Inc (ENVA) on 2023-05-17.
+The latest data from GuruFocus shows that CFO Cassandra Hudson sold 2355 shares of Engagesmart Inc (ESMT) on 2023-05-16.

-Over the past year, Steven Cunningham has sold 8191 shares in total.
+Over the past year, Cassandra Hudson has sold 77355 shares in total.

 Insider trends